 Magnet wire is a term for thin-gauge copper wire with enamel insulation instead of rubber or plastic insulation.
-Its small size and very thin insulation allow for many “turns” to be wound in a compact coil.
-You will need enough magnet wire to wrap hundreds of turns around the bolt, nail, or other rod-shaped steel form.
+Its small size and very thin insulation allow for many turns to be wound in a compact coil.
+Keep in mind that you will need enough magnet wire to wrap hundreds of turns around the bolt, nail, or other rod-shaped steel forms.

 Another thing, make sure to select a bolt, nail, or rod that is magnetic.
 Stainless steel, for example, is non-magnetic and will not function for the purpose of an electromagnet coil!
 The ideal material for this experiment is soft iron, but any commonly available steel will suffice.

 Step 1: Wrap a single layer of electrical tape around the steel bar (or bolt or mail) to protect the wire from abrasion.